pitchmuc/adobe-analytics-api-2.0/docs/projects.md

 This documentation will provide you with information on how to use the Project class and what can be accessed from it.\
 The projects are Adobe Workspace projects that can now be retrieved by the API.

-First of all the `getProjects` and `getProject` methods are BETA methods that are not supported by Adobe products.\
-Therefore, they may stop working at any point in time.\
-Due to that status, I will not put priority support on these features compare to other methods that are supported.

 ## Project class

 When requesting projects with the `getProjects`, you will be able to retrieve the ProjectId from the elements returned.\